Type Index

 Crychydd Woollen Mill

-A small but industrious mid-Victorian woollen mill which ran one of the first public electricity schemes in Wales and once sent products all over Britain.
+A small but industrious mid-Victorian woollen mill which ran one of the first public electricity schemes in Wales. | |

 Esgair-Mwyn Lead and Zinc Mines

-This small lead and zinc concern stopped underground mining in the 1920s, but the tips continued to be worked until 1994, making it Wales' last lead mining operation.
+but the tips were worked until 1994, making it Wales' last lead mining operation.

 Ewhurst Brick Works